 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Businessman and alpine guide Gary Dickinson lives in Wanaka, where he has a store specialising in all things mountains.
+Businessman and alpine guide Gary Dickson lives in Wanaka, where he has a store specialising in all things mountains.

 However, he also works in Mt Cook National Park, Westland National Park, the Remarkables and Aspiring National Park.
 For the past 20 years the 51-year-old has also worked as a guide in Switzerland, France and Italy, and for eight years has run training courses for mountain climbing guides in Iceland.